guildxyz/token-xyz-contracts/docs/features/deployables/interfaces/IERC721Curve.md

     uint256 amount
   )
 ```
-This event is triggered whenever a call to #withdraw succeeds.
+This event is triggered whenever a call to {withdraw} succeeds.

 #### Parameters: